beeware/beeware.github.io/README.rst

 Running the local server
 ------------------------

-After you have installed Lektor using pip or pipenv.
-Change to the root directory of the checkout, then run:
+After you have installed Lektor using pip or pipenv change to the root directory of the checkout, then run:

     $ lektor server